-Here’s a list of things to bring when going to an amusement park!
+Here’s a list of things to things to pack on an amusement park trip!
 Don’t get stuck without these essential amusement park items!

 Last spring, my friends and I took a little road trip to Kings Island, an amusement park that is about 1 1/2 hours away.
 When we left, I was sunburnt, had soggy wet socks, and was exhausted.
 This year, I’m looking back on our trip to Kings Island and what I would do differently.

-What Should I Bring to an Amusement Park?
+What Should I Pack on an Amusement Park Trip?

 I hope this list will leave you better prepared for your amusement park trip than I was!
 Do you have any thoughts on things I should add to my own list?
 Have a great time!